eTextile/Synth/README.md

 - [MOCO17](http://moco17.movementcomputing.org/) - Music Skin: Fabric Interface for Expressive Music Control / [Paper](https://github.com/eTextile/Matrix/blob/teensy_matrix/docs/publications/MOCO17-MusicSkin.pdf)

 ## Copyright
-Except as otherwise noted, all files in the eTextile-Synthetizer project folder
+Except as otherwise noted, all files in the **eTextile-Synthetizer** project folder

-    Copyright (c) 2014-2018 Maurin Donneaud and others.
+    Copyright (c) 2014- Maurin Donneaud

 For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see LICENSE.txt included in this folder.